dorathyofoha/network-file-shares-permissions/README.md

 ## Clean Up

-Once you have completed the lab and no longer need the resources, ensure you delete the virtual machines and resource groups on Azure to avoid unnecessary usage of your resources.
+Once you have completed the lab and no longer need the resources, ensure you delete the virtual machines and resource groups on Azure to minimize charges.

 ---
 <br />